afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 ---

-__[WIP]__
+## [WIP]

-__FINISH SETUP AT COVERALLS__
+# FINISH SETUP AT COVERALLS

 ---

+*
+*
+*

 __[DRAFT]__

-1. Note that the new CircleCI Ruby orb includes the `rspec-test` command, which automates parallel testing and establishes a default test results dir: `/tmp/test-results/rspec`.
+Prior to the release of CircleCI's new Ruby Orb, the normal approach to setting up a Ruby project for Coveralls would be to install the Coveralls rubygem to our project, which takes care of uploading test results to Coveralls.

+However, we're going to change our approach here in order to leverage some of the new features provided by the Ruby Orb, such as automated parallelization and the default location for storing test results.

+Doing this prepares us to scale up our project later&mdash;to more tests and potentially more test *suites*&mdash;without requiring further changes.

+To get these benefits, we'll make just a few changes to our project.

-2. Since the CircleCI Ruby orb expects XML-formatted test results, we'll install the `rspec_junit_formatter` gem in our Gemfile:
+1. First, since the CircleCI Ruby orb expects XML-formatted test results, we'll install the `rspec_junit_formatter` gem in our Gemfile:

 ```ruby
 gem 'simplecov-lcov'